Children and Radiation Safety

 What are the effects of radiation?

-Is the benefit worth the small risk?
+Is the benefit of the imaging test worth the very small potential risk?

 - Is the imaging test medically necessary?